 What is the Possible Influence of a Jury on a Settlement?

 The jury may have an involvement in the way a settlement is calculated to some degree.
 A jury typically assigns the value at trial, so if the case is tried by the jury, the jury generally will award an amount of damages.
 Sometimes, a jury verdict settles a case and it is over.
 Other times, someone may take an appeal of a verdict and potentially use the jury’s number in the appeal as a basis for further settlement negotiations.

 Potential Impact of Plaintiff Negligence

-Negligence on the part of the injured person generally does affect the settlement amount.
+Negligence on the part of the injured person in Glastonbury generally does affect the settlement amount.
 In Connecticut, the negligence of an injured party typically reduces their settlement amount.
 For example, if someone is found to be 30% negligent and they typically will only be eligible to recover 70% of their overall damages.
 Furthermore, an injured person who is found negligent over 51% may be considered ineligible to pursue damages.

 Contact an Attorney About Calculating Car Accident Settlements in Glastonbury

 With many factors to consider while calculating Glastonbury car accident settlements, an injured person may greatly benefit from seeking legal counsel.
-An experience car accident lawyer could examine the factors that may have contributed to the crash and work to establish another individual’s negligent in court.
+An experienced car accident lawyer could examine the factors that may have contributed to the crash and work to establish another individual’s negligent in court.
 If you or a loved one suffered severe injuries due to a negligent motorist, call and schedule an appointment with a reliable attorney to start assessing your legal options.